Edward Swift Isham: Career

 Isham studied law in his father's office and then attended the Harvard School of Law.
 He was admitted to the bar in Rutland, Vermont, in 1858.

 He decided to practice in the west, ostensibly to St. Paul, Minnesota or St. Louis, Missouri.
 However, he decided to settle instead in Chicago, Illinois reportedly because he was "favorably impressed with the advantages of all kinds which the city seemed to afford him."
 He practiced in the office of Hoyne, Miller & Lewis and then formed a partnership in 1859, known as Stark & Isham with James L. Stark.
 Isham quickly rose to prominence among Chicago lawyers.
 In 1864, Isham was elected to the Illinois House of Representatives as a Republican, where he served a two-year term and was a member of the judiciary committee.

 After his term expired, Isham spent two years in Europe, then returned to his law practice.
 In February 1872, Isham admitted Robert Todd Lincoln, the son of Abraham Lincoln, as a junior partner.
 In 1886, William G. Beale was also admitted as a partner, and henceforth the partnership was known as Isham Lincoln & Beale.
 The firm retained this name until it dissolved in 1988.
-Isham's most notable cases include the arrangement of the Walter Loomis Newberry library endowment and the 1875 mayoral election controversy between Harvey Doolittle Colvin & Monroe Heath.
+Isham's most notable cases include the arrangement of the Newberry Library endowment and the 1876 Chicago mayoral election controversy.
 He received an LL.D. from Williams College in 1893.